goyek/goyek/README.md

 A task without description is not listed in CLI usage.

-### Task command
+### Task action

-Task command is a function which is executed when a task is executed.
+Task action is a function which is executed when a task is executed.
-It is not required to to set a command.
+It is not required to to set a action.
-Not having a command is very handy when registering "pipelines".
+Not having a action is very handy when registering "pipelines".

 ### Task dependencies